computationalcognitivescience/lovelace/content/_part_iii/simulating.md

  found   : List[Animal]
  required: Set[Animal]
 ```
 This mechanism is called *strict typing* and is used to prevent code from being run on inputs whose behaviour is not defined.{% sidenote 'mn-id-type' 'Languages like Python and R are dynamically typed.
 You can set any variable to any type.
 Sometimes you will get an error message when running your code, but if you are unlucky you may not discover you have used incorrect inputs after trying to understand why your simulation is behaving so strangely.' %}

 ### Open source and open science
 Scala is open source.
 It is available free of charge and supported by an active community of developers from academia and industry.
 The principles outlined in this chapter will lead to transparent, accessible and reproducible simulation code.
 These principles are not limited to Scala and we encourage users of other programming languages to apply them too, even though some additional work might be required.

+## Installing Scala and ```mathlib```

 ### References